Run dynamic application security testing (DAST) on Polaris

 Headers Authorization headers.
 To query the API, clients must provide credentials or an API key stored in one or more HTTP authorization headers.

-15. If you selected Headers, the Header Values table is displayed.
-Provide the required headers as key-value pairs in the Header Name and Value rows.
+16. If you selected Headers, the Header Values table is displayed.
+Provide the required headers as key-value pairs in the Header Name and Value columns.
+You can provide any type of header, though these options are intended for authorization headers.
 For example:

 An example authorization header in the Header Values table.

-16. (Optional) Select Test Connection .
-You can also run this test from the Tests page after creating the project and profile.
+17. (Optional) For Internet-accessible APIs only, select Test Connection to run a pre-flight connection test.
+You can also do this from the Tests page after creating the project and profile.
+This test can take a few minutes to complete and ensures that:

 • The Entry Point URL is valid.

-A success message is displayed if the connection test was successful:
+A message is displayed if the connection test was successful:

 Connection successful message next to the Test Connection button.